robertthiesmeier/missing_lactate/README.md

 The outline for the workflor presented in the manuscript is as follows:
 1. Pre-select clinically relevant predictors of missing biomarker
-2. Select predictors based on variable selection procedure
+2. Identification of key predictors and internal validation: stepwise selection with backward elimination
-3. Generate M number of imputations for missing biomarker conditional on selected predictors
+3. Multiple Imputation of lactate values
-4. Validation with the Net-reclassification Index
+4. IABP-SHOCK II risk score application: Imputation of missing lactate values and reclassification of the risk score
-5. Validation using AUC
+   a.
+Discriminitive performance check: C-statistics & the net classification index (NRI)
-6. Validation using analysis after MI
+5. Validation using analysis after MI